In April and May, the continent is in bloom, and the tourists haven’t yet flooded back. Spring into action and see Europe at its most charming.

 Whether you’re a fan of flowers, festivals, or history, there’s something for everyone to enjoy.
 Here are some of our favorite sights during the spring season in Europe:

-The Netherlands is known for its tulips and windmills, and spring is the time to see them.
+The Netherlands is known for its tulips and windmills; spring is the time to see them.
 The countryside around Rotterdam is replete with colorful fields and many guided and self-guided tours to help you tiptoe through them all.
-From mid-March to mid-May, visitors can visit the Keukenhof Gardens in Lisse, where over seven million tulips, daffodils, and hyacinths bloom in an array of colors.
+From mid-March to mid-May, visitors can visit the Keukenhof Gardens in Lisse.
+Over seven million tulips, daffodils, and hyacinths bloom in various colors.

-Another famous festival in the Netherlands is King’s Day, held on April 27th, where the entire country celebrates with street parties, parades, and music.
+Another famous festival in the Netherlands is King’s Day, held on April 27th.
+The entire country celebrates with street parties, parades, and music.
 Joining the festivities in Amsterdam would be the perfect capstone to a week in the countryside.

 There are also plenty of picturesque fields just over the Dutch border into Belgium, where Dutch farmers have long been expanding their tulip empire.
 The north and west parts of the country are perfect for extended biking tours.